 Hashimoto’s thyroiditis is a chronic destructive autoimmune disorder and the leading cause of hypothyroidism in Australia.
 Its high prevalence justifies a low threshold for measuring thyroid stimulating hormone (TSH) level in adults, particularly women.
 Decisions about who to treat should be based on thyroid function test results, symptoms of hypothyroidism, patient age, comorbid conditions and patient preference.

-A correction for the print version of this article will be published in the October 2017 issue of Medicine Today.
-The online and full text PDF versions of this article (see link above) have been corrected.
+A correction for the print version of this article has been published in the October 2017 issue of Medicine Today.
+The online full text and PDF versions of this article (see link above) have been corrected.

 - Hashimoto’s thyroiditis is a chronic destructive autoimmune inflammatory disorder of the thyroid gland.